 The future of alcohol monitoring for community supervision will be shaped by the need and desire for more discreet and convenient wearable monitors in cases where alcohol consumption risks are established.
 Today, the ankle-worn bracelet from SCRAM Systems represents the current state of the art in a wearable alcohol monitoring device that is proven and accepted within the legal and community supervision communities.
 Tomorrow, further improvements are expected for wearable devices to build on the advances in consumer products (e.g., Apple Watch, Fitbit, Garmin) and provide more comfort, convenience, and discreet wearability.
-For instance, SmartStart, SOBRsafe, BACtrack, and Milo Sensors are all in the process of bringing to market wrist-worn alcohol monitoring solutions.^{38,39,40,41} Although these companies are primarily targeting the rehab/treatment and teenage driver markets, their products could conceivably be used within community supervision in the coming years.
-The world of wearable devices for health monitoring has exploded in recent years, and the development of wearable alcohol monitoring.
+For instance, SmartStart, SOBRsafe, BACtrack, and Milo Sensors are all in the process of bringing to market wrist-worn alcohol monitoring solutions.
+38,39,40,41 Although these companies are primarily targeting the rehab/treatment and teenage driver markets, their products could conceivably be used within community supervision in the coming years.
+The world of wearable devices for health monitoring has exploded in recent years, and the development of wearable alcohol monitoring devices will continue to benefit from this greater industry trend in wearables for health monitoring.